wren-lang/wren/doc/site/embedding/slots-and-handles.markdown

 Both of these copy the bytes into a new [String][] object managed by Wren's garbage collector, so you can free your copy of it after you call this.
 The difference between the two is that `wrenSetSlotBytes()` takes an explicit length.
-Since Wren supports strings containing arbitrary byte values, including the null byte, this lets you pass those in.
+Since Wren strings may contain arbitrary byte values, including the null byte, this lets you pass those in.
 It's also a little faster to use this for regular strings if you happen to know the length.
 The latter calculates the length of the string using `strlen()`.

 [string]: ../values.html#strings